bogdanalbina/DI-warband-calculator/README.md

 The code is clunky and it crashes for long datasets.
 I continued to use Jupyter Notebook to improve the code.

-The new version is a web app found in the repository flask-warband-calc
+The newest and functional version is a web app found in the repository flask-warband-calc-public